beyersmann-lab/beyersmannlab/content/home/description.md

 design:
   # Use a 1-column layout
   columns: "1"

----

-Lisi Beyersmann and her team are interested in the cognitive underpinnings of language processing, particularly in understanding the processes involved in reading and reading development.
-The lab investigates language processing in both children and adults, using a variety of behavioural, neuropsychological and neurophysiological techniques including MEG, EEG, and eye-tracking.

 image:
   placement: 1
   caption: ""
   focal_point: "Center"
   preview_only: false
-  alt_text: An optional description of the image for screen readers.
+  alt_text: Beyersmann Lab members standing on bridge across Macquarie Lake, with fountain in background.

+---

+Lisi Beyersmann and her team are interested in the cognitive underpinnings of language processing, particularly in understanding the processes involved in reading and reading development.
+The lab investigates language processing in both children and adults, using a variety of behavioural, neuropsychological and neurophysiological techniques including MEG, EEG, and eye-tracking.